Give Thanks, Give Back by Hanna Rachocka is a charity exhibit benefiting the Carrollwood Cultural Center.

 Shipwrecked!July 27 - 31 (Week 9) Sponsored by Lee Electric Inc. Discover forgotten shipwrecks, myths of mermaids, gigantic squid monsters from the deep, and sing all the sea shanties you can stand!
 Students will have fun learning as they build and race pool noodle boats, dance a jig across the deck, and work together to […]

 Peter Pan JR.July 13-31 A Summer Intensive for ages 11-13.
+Sponsored by AdventHealth-Carrollwood.
 Based on J.M.
-Barrie's classic tale and featuring an unforgettable score by Morris "Moose" Charlap and Jule Styne with lyrics by Carolyn Leigh and Betty Comden and Adolph Green, Peter Pan is one of the most beloved and frequently performed family favorites of all time.
-This […]
+Barrie's classic tale and featuring an unforgettable score by Morris "Moose" Charlap and Jule Styne with lyrics by Carolyn Leigh and Betty Comden and Adolph Green, Peter Pan is one of the most beloved and frequently performed family favorites of […]

 Six paintings by William Talenti that started with a deliberate modality—Realistic, Abstract, or Non-Objective—pairing each with a "sister" painting on an opposing wall to serve as a formal counterpoint.